AdobeDocs/app-builder/src/pages/guides/index.md

 The [Core SDK library](https://github.com/adobe/aio-sdk-core) bundled into the [main SDK library](https://github.com/adobe/aio-sdk) provides a lower-level technical framework for developers.

 This framework must be used when contributing to the App Builder SDK.
-It is also recommended to use it when building a App Builder application.
+It is also recommended to use it when building an App Builder application.

 #### Core SDK library